knative/docs/docs/install/operator/configuring-serving-cr.md

 By default, Kourier contains envoy bootstrap configuration in the ConfigMap `kourier-bootstrap`.
 The `spec.ingress.kourier.bootstrap-configmap` field allows you to specify your customized bootstrap ConfigMap.

-This example shows that Kourier Gateawy uses `my-configmap` for the envoy bootstrap config.
+This example shows that Kourier Gateway uses `my-configmap` for the envoy bootstrap config.

 ```yaml
 apiVersion: operator.knative.dev/v1beta1